OpenSextant/Xponents/solr/README.md

 in the various scripts,  default Solr URL is http://localhost:7000/solr

+CLASSPATH NOTE: "Filters" are important to gazetteer tuning.
+I refer to "/filters/"  resources in taggers and data processing.
+The filters are kept close by to the ./gazetteer index for now.
+They could be packed in their own JAR or with the Extractors JAR.
+And then that JAR would be put in Jetty CLASSPATH or your application CLASSPATH.

+   JETTY9 USAGE - Make a symbolic link cd ./resources/ ln -s ../solr4/gazetteer/conf/filters .

+   GENERAL JAVA USAGE:
+   cd solr4/gazetteer/conf/
+   jar cf xponents-gazetteer-meta.jar ./filters .....  # Other stuff?

+   # Push resulting JAR to ./lib/ext/ for Jetty, or add to Xponents/lib or wherever .jar files are referenced in your CLASSPATH

+WHY?
+These filters are data sets like source code.
+They are used by client side code or server side code;  Inside Solr processors/taggers and outside.
+So there is no single best place to locate them, and there is no single best answer for putting them in your CLASSPATH.
+JAR is more portable, but for development, we just add the folder "...gazetteer/conf/"  to the CLASSPATH.

 4. Load TaxCat
 ===============
 This step falls under the category of geotagger tuning.
 E.g., see Extraction PlaceGeocoder class